mcred/Cakeular/README.md

 # TODO

+* Clean up and make some functions global
-* Add Angular.js templates for Add and Edit
+* Add Angular routing for delete